MindTheGap-ERC/CarboKitten.jl/docs/src/getting-started.md

 julia --project=. run_model.jl
 ```

-Alternatively, from the Julia REPL with the project activated:
+Preferably, you should run the script from the Julia REPL with the project activated:

 ```julia
 include("run_model.jl")
 ```

+Julia has a run-time overhead for compiling the code, only for the first time in each session.
+If you want to modify the script and re-run, doing so from the Julia REPL is much much faster.

-The model will run and save output to `data/output/alcap-example.h5`.
+The model will run and save output to `data/output/first-run.h5`.
 This may take a few minutes depending on your system.

 ## Visualizing Results